Generic selectors

 • Color: Black and tan

-A common favorite, the Eastern subspecies of Hermann’s tortoise is the largest and makes a great outdoor pet.
-These tortoises have it all, great looks, personality, ease of care, and they can survive outside during all months of the year.
-They are also easy to breed and readily available, so there’s no reason to buy wild-caught specimens.
+The Eastern Hermann’s is the largest Hermann’s subspecies and makes an excellent outdoor pet.
+It has great looks, good personality, manageable care requirements, and can survive outside year-round in the right climate.
+It’s also easy to breed in captivity, so there’s no reason to buy wild-caught specimens.

 5. Western Hermann’s